-Mayor Lovely A. Warren and Rochester Police Chief Michael Ciminelli are moving forward with the Rochester Police Department Reorganization Plan, which returns Officers to a neighborhood beat structure so they can engage in true community policing activities.
-The plan will replace the current two-division patrol model with a five-section model that gives individual Officers smaller areas of responsibility, thus enabling them to spend more time engaging citizens.
-The new model is set to begin on April 20, 2015.
+Under Mayor Lovely A. Warren's direction, the Rochester Police Department has launched a new new neighborhood-based, five-section patrol model that returns Officers to a neighborhood beat structure so they can engage in true community policing activities.
+The model replaces the two-division patrol model with a five-section model that gives individual Officers smaller areas of responsibility, thus enabling them to spend more time engaging citizens.
+The new model started its first full day April 20, 2015.

 - The five sections will be organized into a total of 37 individual patrol beats, an increase from the current 22 Police Service Areas (PSAs) in the current two-division structure.
 This constitutes an average reduction of about 40 percent in the size of individual patrol areas.

 - RPD has constructed a staffing model that retains the same number of police officers assigned to patrol duties as exists in the current two-division structure, and a roughly equivalent number of police officers assigned to patrol in each part of the City.

 - RPD solicited extensive community and internal RPD input in developing this plan.
 Overall, there was broad community support for both the five-section model in general, and the originally proposed section boundaries.
 However, the plan was modified based on community feedback at section-level meetings.

 - RPD will continue to "reorganize in place," by initially working out of its current three police patrol facilities at 1099 Jay St. (Lake and Genesee sections), 630 N. Clinton Ave.
 (Clinton and Goodman Sections), and the Sibley Building at 30 N. Clinton Ave (Central Section).

 - The estimated ongoing additional cost to RPD’s operational budget commencing in FY 2015-16 is $326,280 annually.
 This constitutes an increase of about one-third of one percent (0.38%) of RPD’s annual operating budget.